UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Several factors, including physical distance to the server, network congestion, and the type of internet connection, can contribute to high latency.

-How Your Internet Connection Type Impacts Latency
+How to Measure Your Internet Latency

 Illustration of a person at a desk with a list of quick ways to reduce internet lag.